tin2tin/VSE_File_Menu/README.md

-# Sequence Menu
+# Blender Video Editor Import, Export & Sequence Menu
-Power charge your file import & export for the Blender Video Sequence Editor
+Enhanced UX and features for the file import and export of the Blender Video Sequence Editor

 ## Features
 * Add Sequencer menu